wikimedia/search-extra/README.md

 Analysis:
 * [preserve_original](docs/preserve_original.md) - A token filter that wraps a
-filter chain and keeps and emit the original term at the same position.
-New in 2.3.3.1.
+filter chain to keep and emit the original term at the same position.
+New in 2.3.4.

 Installation
 ------------